jlonardi/db-image-gallery/README.md

 # Drobox image gallery

-Dropbox image gallery is an application that displays the image contet of the Dropbox Camera Uploads folder.
-The application is ment to be a self education technology test and playgroid.
+Dropbox image gallery is an application that displays the content of the Camera Uploads folder.
+The application is ment to be a self education technology test and playgorund.
 The test subject is how the Dropbox API can be used and what it's limitations are when it is used as an image API.

 The running version of the application can be found here https://db-gallery-demo.herokuapp.com.